Tutopiya Logo

 Active transport in past-paper wording: command words that matter

-ExplainMechanism + reason”Explain how root hair cells absorb nitrate ions.”
+ExplainMechanism + example”Explain how root hair cells absorb nitrate ions.”

-SuggestApply to context”Suggest why active transport stops when roots are waterlogged.”
+SuggestApply to context”Suggest why active transport stops if respiration is inhibited.”

 Worked exam-style stems (how to answer the wording)

-1. “Define active transport.”
-Movement of particles through a cell membrane from a region of lower concentration to a region of higher concentration, against the concentration gradient, using energy from respiration.
-Reward: against gradient + energy stated.
+1. “Define the term active transport.”
+Active transport is the movement of particles through a cell membrane from a region of lower concentration to a region of higher concentration, using energy from respiration.
+Mark-scheme reward: against gradient, energy from respiration, membrane.

 3. “Compare diffusion and active transport.”
-Both across membranes; diffusion is passive down gradient, active transport is against gradient and needs energy from respiration.
-Reward: direction and energy contrast.
+Both involve movement across membranes; diffusion is passive (high to low, no energy), active transport is against the gradient and requires energy from respiration.
+Reward: contrast on gradient and energy in both columns.

-Work the Movement topical past paper questions and Active Transport quiz.
+Use the Movement topical past paper questions and Active Transport quiz to confirm understanding.

-How active transport connects to the rest of Biology (0610)
+How active transport connects to the rest of the syllabus

 Common mistakes students make

-• Saying active transport moves substances down the gradient.
+• Saying active transport moves with the gradient (that is diffusion).

 When you need more support

-If compare questions or root hair cell explanations keep losing marks, use the Movement topical past paper questions and Active Transport quiz, then book a Cambridge IGCSE Biology tutor.
+If compare questions keep failing, use the Movement topical past paper questions and Active Transport quiz, then book a Cambridge IGCSE Biology tutor.

 Frequently asked questions